Dungeness Dry Year Leasing Program - FAQs

 - Sequim Prairie Tri-Irrigation Company

-In addition, irrigators must have irrigated hay, silage, pasture, turf or other commercial crop on at least 5 acres or more between August 15th and September 15th of the previous year to be eligible to participate in the Dungeness Dry Year Leasing Program.
+In addition, irrigators must have irrigated hay, silage, pasture, turf or other commercial crop on at least 5 acres or more between August 15th and September 15th during at least one of the previous two years to be eligible to participate in the Dungeness Dry Year Leasing Program.
 Irrigators may own or lease the ground they enroll in the Dry Year Leasing Program.
-If the ground is leased, permission to participate in the leasing program is required.

-Bids will be reviewed if postmarked no later than April 15, on qualifying dry years and mailed to:
+Participant forms for the 2019 program will be reviewed if postmarked no later than July 10th, 2019 and mailed to:

 Washington Water Trust